Player-ID/smith_chart/README.md

-# smith_chart
+# Interactive Smith Chart

-Interactivec Smith Chart using D3.js and Vue.js
+An online interactive Smith chart using D3.js and Vue.js for learning and general use.